phillystafford/hs-challenge/README.md

 1. Without adding or removing HTML elements, style each of the following modules to match the above mockup.
 Fonts have been provided for you and can be found in the accompanying `/src/views/partials/_fonts.ejs` file.
 2. Do not add or remove any of the HTML elements in the provided markup files (`/src/views/partials/_testimonial.ejs`, `/src/views/partials/_cta.ejs`, and `/src/views/partials/_filterable-content.ejs`).
 You may add attributes to the existing HTML elements, but don't add or remove any DOM elements, and don't edit a DOM element's tag name.
 3. The page should be responsive.
 Use your best judgment for how narrow viewports should look.
 4. Don't use any CSS frameworks (e.g. Bootstrap).
+You should use a preprocessor, such as Sass.
 5. Don't worry about making the page pixel-perfect.
 Focus on writing clean, readable code.
-6. Use your best judgment to add interactions, animations, and other features.
-7. While all the modules should be styled to match the mockup, some require some additional functionality:
+6. While all the modules should be styled to match the mockup, some require some additional functionality:
     - **CTA:**
         1. When clicking the button in the CTA, the left-hand text should fetch from an API of your choice and update accordingly.
 (We recommend [the Chuck Norris jokes API](http://www.icndb.com/api/), but realize that might not be for everyone.)
     - **Filter:**
         1. Use the provided `/src/js/data/data.json` file to generate filterable categories as well as the individual content elements within the `/src/views/partials/_filterable-content.ejs` HTML.
 The items should be alphabetized by title.
         2. **Dropdowns:** If multiple checkboxes are checked (e.g. _Mystery_ and _Drama_), items from **_both_** categories should display (e.g. all items tagged with either _Mystery_ or _Drama_).
-8. Have fun with it!
+7. Have fun with it!
 If you get stuck, that's OK.
 Get as far as you can.

+#### Browser Support
+1. Google Chrome (latest version)
+2. Mozilla Firefox (latest version)
+3. Microsoft Edge (latest version)
+4. Internet Explorer 10 and above

 #### Bonus Points
 Want an extra challenge?
 Add some pizzazz to your page. **Note:** These steps are optional, but encouraged. :star2: